Quick Links

 Our curriculum ensures coverage of the core strands of the National Curriculum:

-• Perform, listen to, review and evaluate music
+• Performing, listening to, reviewing, and evaluating music

-• Understand and explore how music is created, produced and communicated
+• Understanding and exploring how music is created, produced, and communicated

-Our objective is for children to develop a curiosity for the subject, as well as an understanding of the importance of all types of music and how music may express itself in a person’s life.
-We believe that children should learn to perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.
-We teach children to sing and to use their voices to perform and entertain.
-We give children the opportunity to create and compose music, learn a musical instrument and use technology appropriately.
+Our objective is for children to develop a curiosity for music and an appreciation of its significance in people’s lives.
+We believe that children should have the opportunity to perform, listen to, review, and evaluate music from a wide range of historical periods, genres, styles, and traditions, including the works of great composers and musicians.

 Implementation